ntdu/leaderboard/README.md

     - Manually ack messages from Kafka to ensure processing even if the consumer crashes
     - Use transactions for bulk create

-2. Overwhelm database with many connections:
+2. Overwhelm the database with many connections:
     - Use a periodic task running every 500ms (adjustable based on real scenarios) to bulk-create UserQuiz

 3. Eventual consistency:
     - In case of Redis or Postgres consumer crashes, ensure eventual consistency through previous setups
     - Investigate issues if consumers cause long-term inconsistency
     - Modify logic to verify input data at the quiz-service
-    - Add two-phase commit mechanism
+    - Add a two-phase commit mechanism

 #### 4.2 Realtime Score Updates